 In several of his movies, including the famous chase scene through the streets of San Francisco in Bullitt, McQueen conducted much of his own driving stunts.
 In one scene in The Great Escape he can even be seen chasing himself, thanks to careful editing.
 This was because the directors said it was hard to find as skilled of motorcycle riders as McQueen.

 McQueen also participated in professional automobile racing, including a class win at the 1970 12 Hours of Sebring race.
 He and co-driver Peter Revson drove a Porsche 908/02 in the three-litre class.
 They missed an overall first place by 23 seconds.
 They lost to Mario Andretti, Ignazio Giunti and Nino Vaccarella in a five-litre Ferrari 512S.
-McQueen was also an avid car and motorcycle collector.
+Steve McQueen was also an avid car and motorcycle collector.
 He even earned a spot in the Off-road Motorsports Hall of Fame in 1978.

 The movie star’s taste in automobiles swirled around sports cars and other racers, but he didn’t shy away from other interesting autos.
 Here is a list of a few of his prized vehicles (which don’t even mention his motorcycles or airplanes!).